JonathanFlores8/GraphifyJS/README.md

 ## Usage

-Below is a simple example on how you can use the `testgraphifyjs` module to render a bar chart on an HTML canvas:
+Below is a simple example on how you can use the `testgraphifyjs` module to render a bar chart on an HTML canvas.
+You can use either the [Vite](https://vitejs.dev/) npm package or the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension to render the HTML.

 ### index.html: